fzakaria/fzakaria.com/_posts/2025-09-02-bazel-knowledge-testing-for-clean-jvm-shutdown.md

 ```

 Often you will see classes implement `Closeable` or `AutoCloseable` so that an orderly shutdown of these sort of resources can occur.
-It would be great however to **test** that such graceful cleanup is done appropraitely for our codebases.
+It would be great however to **test** that such graceful cleanup is done appropriately for our codebases.

 Is this possible in Bazel?